-(G) If the pay limitation of 5 U.S.C.
-3109 is exceeded, the D&F supports the rationale and includes the finding that the services are necessary due to urgent homeland security needs; and (H) Any other determination required by statues has been made.
+(vi) If the pay limitation of 5 U.S.C.
+3109 is exceeded, the D&F supports the rationale and includes the finding that the services are necessary due to urgent homeland security needs to include a description of the urgency and the potential harm or injury to the Government if the services are not obtained; and

+(vii) Any other determination required by statute has been made.

-(iv) Coordinate benefits, taxes, personnel ceilings, or conflict of interest matters with the cognizant civilian personnel office.
+(4) Coordinate benefits, taxes, personnel ceilings, or conflict of interest matters with the cognizant civilian personnel office (e.g., your Component Office of the Chief Human Capital Officer) in accordance with FAR 37.104(f).

-(4) Legal Review.
-Legal review is required for personal services contracts in accordance with FAR 37.104(e).
+(5) Legal review is required for personal services contracts in accordance with FAR 37.104(e).

-(5) Approval.
-The Chief of the Contracting Office (COCO), without redelegation, shall approve the required D&F unless the personal services contract for experts and consultant services are acquired without regard to the pay limitation of 5 U.S.C.
+(6) The Chief of the Contracting Office (COCO), without redelegation, shall approve the required D&F unless the personal services contract for experts and consultant services are acquired without regard to the pay limitation of 5 U.S.C.
 3109 in which case, the Head of the Contracting Activity (HCA) shall approve.

-(6) Additional Considerations.
+(d) Additional Considerations.
 The contract may provide for the same per diem and travel expenses authorized for a Government employee, including actual transportation and per diem in lieu of subsistence for travel between home or place of business and official duty station and only for travel outside the local area in support of the statement of work.